libretro/docs/docs/development/shader/xml_shaders.md

 # XML Shaders (Discontinued)

+!!!
+Warning
-XML shaders have been discontinued and are no longer available by RetroArch.
+    XML shaders have been discontinued and are no longer available in RetroArch.
 This page should be considered only for historical reference.

 ## History